20 Types of Caterpillars in New Jersey

 4. Viceroy Caterpillar

 The Viceroy Caterpillar is a non-native species found in North America and Europe.
-These types of caterpillars in New Jersey are mainly found feeding on the Red Maple tree leaves.
+These caterpillars in New Jersey are mainly found feeding on the Red Maple tree leaves.
 They also feed on Purple Loosestrife, Rosebay Willowherb, and other plants.

 Their black head can identify the Viceroy caterpillar with two white stripes running down its back.
 They are about 1 1⁄2 inches long and have gray or brownish lines running along their body.